ZoneMinder/zmNinja/docs/guides/validating-api.rst

    version/apiversion may be different.
 If you don't see such a response, your APIs are **not** working

-- Step 5: Make sure there are no CakePHP related errors that are hidden

-  Unfortunately, even if the APIs display properly on your browser, it does not mean they are working properly.
-Some times, you'll see cakePHP related errors that don't show up in the browser but are basically hidden in the display.
-To make sure, when you get the API results as above, do a right click->view page source and make sure you don't see error messages before the API results.

--  Step 6:Make sure you can see monitors and events:
+-  Step 5:Make sure you can see monitors and events:

 Type in ``http://server/zm/api/monitors.json`` --> you should see a response like: